Overview of the retail sector

 • Maintain an Information Security Policy

 Regulations surrounding PCI DSS impact every aspect of a business accepting card payments.
-It’s applicable to both the hardware and software that retailers use– systems as intricate as the computers managing payments all the way to the PIN pad you swipe your credit card through in addition to a variety of other technology and people processes including security policy, procedures, security controls and general data awareness.
+It’s applicable to both the hardware and software that retailers use-- systems as intricate as the computers managing payments all the way to the PIN pad you swipe your credit card through in addition to a variety of other technology and people processes including security policy, procedures, security controls and general data awareness.

-Why PCI Compliance Matters for Retailers
+Why PCI Compliance matters for retailers

 Naturally, PCI DSS compliance precautions are signed to protect customer payment data, but it can also translate to added protection to an organization’s own internal data.
 Another key reason PCI compliance matters is because non-compliance can lead to considerable fines or withdrawal of merchant facilities, which are necessary for accepting card payments.